B-UMMI/chewBBACA_tutorial/README.md

 chewBBACA.py ExtractCgMLST -i results32_wgMLST/results_<datestamp>/results_alleles_NoParalogs.tsv -o results32_wgMLST/results_<datestamp>/cgMLST_95 --t 0.95
 ```

 The list with the 1267 loci in the core genome at 95% is in the `results32_wgMLST/results_<datestamp>/cgMLST_95/cgMLSTschema.txt` file.
+This file can be passed to the `--gl` parameter of the AlleleCall process to perform allele calling only for the set of genes that constitute the core genome.

 ## Allele call for 682 _Streptococcus agalactiae_ assemblies